Active passive accounting account example. What types of accounting accounts are there? Closing balance of active liability account

 71 - “Settlements with accountable persons”;

-76 - "Settlements with different debtors and creditors";
+76 - “Settlements with various debtors and creditors”;

-On account 71, settlements are made with accountable persons.
-Accountable persons are employees of the enterprise to whom money is issued from the cash desk for travel expenses or economic needs, i.e. for the purchase of goods on small amounts.
+On account 71, settlements with accountable persons are carried out.
+Accountable persons are the employees of the enterprise, who are given money from the cash register for travel expenses or economic needs, i.e. for the purchase of goods for small amounts.
 After the employee has spent the money received, he must report, i.e. provide invoices for the purchase of goods, railway or air tickets, hotel bills, etc. All this is approved in the advance report, which is submitted accountable person.
-These costs are usually written off as production costs.
+These costs are usually written off as manufacturing costs.

 Let's look at examples of how accounting is kept on active-passive accounts.